MagnusTiberius/WalkerRoad/pinefarm_lib/ReadMe.txt

 ========================================================================
-    CONSOLE APPLICATION : pinefarm_d Project Overview
+    STATIC LIBRARY : pinefarm_d Project Overview
 ========================================================================

-AppWizard has created this pinefarm_d application for you.
+AppWizard has created this pinefarm_d library project for you.

-This file contains a summary of what you will find in each of the files that make up your pinefarm_d application.
+No source files were created as part of your project.

 pinefarm_d.vcxproj